Fed attacks inflation with another big hike and expects more

-WASHINGTON (AP) — Intensifying its fight against chronically high inflation, the Federal Reserve raised its key interest rate Wednesday by three-quarters of a point for a third straight time and signaled more sharp rate hikes to come — an aggressive pace that's heightening the risk of an eventual recession.
+WASHINGTON (AP) — Intensifying its fight against high inflation, the Federal Reserve raised its key interest rate Wednesday by a substantial three-quarters of a point for a third straight time and signaled more large rate hikes to come — an aggressive pace that will heighten the risk of an eventual recession.

 The Fed’s move boosted its benchmark short-term rate, which affects many consumer and business loans, to a range of 3% to 3.25%, the highest level since early 2008.

-The officials also forecast that they will boost their benchmark rate to roughly 4.4% by year's end, a full percentage point higher than they had forecast in June.
+The officials also forecast that they will further raise their benchmark rate to roughly 4.4% by year's end, a full percentage point higher than they had forecast as recently as June.
 And they expect to raise the rate further next year, to about 4.6%.
 That would be the highest level since 2007.

-Rates that high would be well into what the Fed calls “restrictive” territory, meaning they would be intended to sharply slow borrowing and spending, cool hiring and wage growth and defeat high inflation.

 People are also reading…

-The central bank's action Wednesday followed a government report last week that showed high costs spreading more broadly through the economy, with price spikes for rents and other services worsening even though some previous drivers of inflation, such as gas prices, have eased.
+The central bank's action Wednesday followed a government report last week that showed high costs spreading more broadly through the economy.
 By raising borrowing rates, the Fed makes it costlier to take out a mortgage or an auto or business loan.
 Consumers and businesses then presumably borrow and spend less, cooling the economy and slowing inflation.

+Speaking at a news conference, Chair Jerome Powell said that before Fed officials would consider halting their rate hikes, they would “want to be very confident that inflation is moving back down” to their 2% inflation target.
+He noted that the strength of the job market is fueling wage gains that are helping drive up inflation.

-Fed officials have said they’re seeking a “soft landing,” by which they would manage to slow growth enough to tame inflation but not so much as to trigger a recession.
-Yet economists increasingly say they think the Fed’s steep rate hikes will lead, over time, to job cuts, rising unemployment and a full-blown recession late this year or early next year.
+Fed officials have said they are seeking a “soft landing,” by which they would manage to slow growth enough to tame inflation but not so much as to trigger a recession.
+Yet most economists say they think the Fed’s steep rate hikes will lead, over time, to job cuts, rising unemployment and a full-blown recession late this year or early next year.

+“No one knows whether this process will lead to a recession, or if so, how significant that recession would be," Powell said at his news conference.
+"That’s going to depend on how quickly we bring down inflation.”

+In their updated economic forecasts, the Fed's policymakers project that economic growth will remain weak for the next few years, with rising unemployment.
+It expects the jobless rate to reach 4.4% by the end of 2023, up from its current level of 3.7%.
+Historically, economists say, any time the unemployment rate has risen by a half-point over several months, a recession has always followed.

 Falling gas prices have slightly lowered headline inflation, which was a still-painful 8.3% in August compared with a year earlier.
 Declining gas prices might have contributed to a recent rise in President Joe Biden’s public approval ratings, which Democrats hope will boost their prospects in the November midterm elections.